jayjoshi33/Customer-Churn-Prediction/README.md

 ## Overview
 This project focuses on predicting customer churn using machine learning techniques.
 The goal is to identify customers who are likely to stop using a company's services, enabling businesses to take proactive measures to retain them.

-A **Decision Tree** classifier was used to build the model, which was then deployed using a **Flask** web application with API endpoints for real-time predictions.
+A **Support Vector Machine(SVM)** classifier was used to build the model, which was then deployed using a **Flask** web application with API endpoints for real-time predictions.

 ## Project Structure
 - **Exploratory Data Analysis (EDA)**: Analysis to identify key features that affect customer churn.
-- **Model Building**: Multiple approaches were tried to improve model performance, including undersampling and hyperparameter tuning.
+- **Model Building**: To improve model performance, multiple approaches, including undersampling, oversampling using SMOTE and hyperparameter tuning, were tried.
 - **Deployment**: The final model was deployed using Flask with a functional API.

 ## Key Features